Tim-Lu-cuhksz/Operating-Systems/README.md

 - Simplified file system
 - File operations in kernel space

-Please refer to the specific directory for details. @
+Please refer to the specific directory for details. @Tim-Lu-cuhksz